Attempted assassination of Ronald Reagan: Immediate response

-Although Haig stated in the Briefing Room that "There are absolutely no alert measures that are necessary at this time or contemplated", while he was speaking Weinberger raised the military's alert level.
-After Haig returned to the Situation Room, he objected to Weinberger doing so as it made him appear a liar, although as deputy commander-in-chief, only Reagan outranked Weinberger in the National Command Authority.
+Although Haig stated in the Briefing Room that "There are absolutely no alert measures that are necessary at this time or contemplated", while he was speaking, Weinberger raised the military's alert level.
+After Haig returned to the Situation Room, he objected to Weinberger doing so, as it made him appear a liar, although as deputy commander-in-chief, Weinberger was outranked only by Reagan in the National Command Authority.
 Weinberger and others accused Haig of exceeding his authority with his "I am in control" statement, while Haig defended himself by advising the others to "read the Constitution", saying that his comments did not involve "succession" and that he knew the "pecking order".

-On Air Force Two, Bush watched Haig's press briefing.
+Aboard Air Force Two, Bush watched Haig's press briefing.
 Meese told him that Reagan was stable after surgery to remove the bullet.
-The vice president decided to not fly by helicopter from Andrews Air Force Base to the White House; he said to a military aide "only the president lands on the South Lawn"; Bush later said in an interview that landing on South Lawn would have "made for great TV" but would have sent the wrong message to the country, and pointed out that the South Lawn was situated under the president's bedroom window, where the First Lady was waiting for news of Reagan's surgery.
-After landing at 6:30 p.m., Marine Two instead flew to Number One Observatory Circle.
+The vice president arrived at Andrews Air Force Base at 6:30 p.m. and decided to not fly by helicopter to the White House.
+He said to a military aide "only the president lands on the South Lawn".
+Bush later said in an interview that landing on the South Lawn would have "made for great TV", but would have sent the wrong message to the country, and pointed out that the South Lawn was situated under the president's bedroom window, where the First Lady was waiting for news of Reagan's surgery.
+Marine Two instead flew to Number One Observatory Circle.

 "Despite brief flare-ups and distractions", Allen recalled, "the crisis management team in the Situation Room worked well together.
 The congressional leadership was kept informed, and governments around the world were notified and reassured."
 Reagan's surgery ended at 6:20 p.m., although he did not regain consciousness until 7:30 p.m., so could not invoke Section 3 of the 25th Amendment to make Bush acting president.
 The vice president arrived at the White House at 7:00 p.m., and did not invoke Section 4 of the 25th Amendment.

-Bush took charge of the Situation Room meeting, which received an update that the planned Polish national strike was cancelled; they evaluated new satellite images from Eastern Europe that showed no Soviet troop movements near Poland; and they further assessed that Hinckley Jr. was likely acting alone after being informed of his October 1980 arrest record in Nashville which suggested that he had been trailing then-President Carter.
+Bush took charge of the Situation Room meeting, which received an update that the planned Polish national strike was cancelled.
+They evaluated new satellite images from Eastern Europe that showed no Soviet troop movements near Poland.
+They further assessed that Hinckley Jr. was likely acting alone after being informed of his October 1980 arrest record in Nashville, which suggested that he had been trailing then-President Carter.
 Bush stated on national television at 8:20 p.m.: